 Intangible Cultural Heritage Days 2025 - Textile arts

-The choice of this theme is based not only on the richness and cultural diversity of the textile arts, but also on the passion they arouse among Inalco students.
-So we decided to place them at the heart of this year's event.
-Among the highlights of the days will be workshops led by student associations, as well as a traditional dress parade with students.
+The choice of this theme is based not only on the cultural richness and diversity of textile arts and the themes they cover, but also and above all on the passion they arouse in our students.
+We have therefore decided to place them at the heart of this new edition.
+Among the highlights of these days will be workshops led by our student associations, and a parade of traditional dress will be organized with the students.

-We invite you to draw together the red thread of these two days, where researchers, academic specialists, practitioners and amateurs will share their expertise and know-how, but also their passion for this theme that accompanies us every day in our daily lives.
+We now invite you to draw together the red thread of these two days where researchers, academic specialists, practitioners and amateurs will share their expertise and know-how for this fascinating subject.

 Program subject to change.